Toward Real-World Voice Disorder Classification

 To realize the adversarial min-max Eq.~(\ref{eq:objective_func}), we first formulate the updates of parameters $\theta_{f}$, $\theta_{y}$ and $\theta_{d}$ via the gradient descent \cite{ruder2016overview} as follows:

 where $\alpha$ is the learning rate.
 The flowchart of the training and testing phases is shown in Fig.~\ref{fig:flowchart}.
 Thus, the training phase in Fig.~\ref{fig:flowchart}(a) illustrates the gradient descent process.
-The updated formula in Eq.~(\ref{eq:extractor_grad}) and (\ref{eq:classifier_grad}) are observed to have opposite signs with respect to the differential of $L_{d}$ to conform to the GRL~\cite{ganin2016domain}.
+The updated formula in Eq.~(\ref{eq:extractor_grad}) and (\ref{eq:classifier_grad}) are observed to have opposite signs with respect to the gradient of $L_{d}$ to conform to the GRL~\cite{ganin2016domain}.

-Subsequently, we elaborate on the flowchart shown in Fig.~\ref{fig:flowchart}.
-In this study, the source domain is defined as the clean recording environment like a clinic, whereas the target domain is the environments with noises at home.
-During the training phase, the source domain utterances recorded in the clinic will add noises of \textit{air conditions (A/Cs)} and \textit{streets} to synthesize the target domain data and then transformed both into LPSs.
+To provide more details, we will elaborate on the flowchart shown in Fig.~\ref{fig:flowchart}.
+In this study, the source domain is defined as the clean recording environment like a clinic, whereas the target domain is the environment with noises at home.
+During the training phase, the source domain utterances recorded in the clinic are augmented with noises of \textit{air conditions (A/Cs)} and \textit{streets} to synthesize the target domain data and then both are transformed into Log Power Spectrums (LPSs).
 The details of the data preprocessing are clarified in the next section.
-Next, the lightweight backbone model learns the discriminative ability to identify utterances of health, neoplasm, and benign structural diseases from clean or noisy environments through the DAT technique.
+Next, the lightweight backbone model learns to identify utterances of health, neoplasm, and benign structural diseases from both clean and noisy environments through the DAT technique.
 However, real-world utterances with or without noises can be directly used to diagnose diseases through the trained model during the testing phase.
-Compared to the high UAR in the source domain, our system only suffers slight degradation of the UAR.
+Compared to the high UAR in the source domain, our system only suffers slight degradation of the UAR in the target domain.